getredash/website/website/_includes/intro.md

 * Contact Arik, the maintainer directly: arik@redash.io.

 ### Contributing
-**_re:dash_** has a growing community and contributions are always welcome (particularly documentation).
+**_Redash_** has a growing community and contributions are always welcome (particularly documentation).
 To contribute, fork the project on GitHub and send a pull request.